September 2, 2019

 No bus transportation across the bridge will be available this year.
 Walkers who decide to walk across the entire bridge will need to arrange their own transportation back to the end of the bridge where they started – after the bridge reopens to public traffic at noon.

 There is limited parking space available west of the Mackinac Bridge Authority plaza area.
-Free parking and shuttle service is being provided by the St. Ignace Chamber of Commerce and St. Ignace Visitor’s Bureau and is available at Little Bear East Arena.
+Parking and shuttle service is being provided by the St. Ignace Chamber of Commerce and St. Ignace Visitor’s Bureau and is available at Little Bear East Arena.

 There is no fee or registration required to participate in the walk.